LivePersonInc/developer-center/pages/documents/data/data-access/overview.md

 	* APAC accounts: sy.da.liveperson.net

-2. This API requires authorization using API key.
+2. This API requires authorization using API key that is available in LiveEngage API Keys tab.

-	* The Data Access API has no self-serve through LiveEngage.
-You will receive the keys from your account manager after the Beta User agreement is approved.

 3. [Here are the API terms of use](https://www.liveperson.com/policies/apitou){:target="_blank"}.

 4. This is a private beta that is available to a limited number of customers.
 Please contact your account manager if you’d like to be considered for inclusion.
 You’ll need to sign a beta agreement with LivePerson in order to participate.

+5. This API requires a backend enablement, please contact your account manager to do so.

-5. This beta software may be released in production as a final product at LivePerson’s discretion.
+6. This beta software may be released in production as a final product at LivePerson’s discretion.
 While it is in beta, we are making it available to you for use “as is” and for testing purposes only.